segmentio/segment-docs/src/connections/destinations/catalog/actions-acoustic/index.md

 ## Getting started

 1. From the Segment web app, click **Catalog**, then click **Destinations**.
-2. Find the Destinations Actions item "Acoustic-Actions" in the left navigation, and click it.
+2. Find the Destinations Actions item "Acoustic (Actions)" in the left navigation, and click it.
 3. Click **Configure <destination_name>**.
 4. Select an existing Source to connect to <destination_name> (Actions).